SynBioDex/pySBOL/docs/sbol_examples.rst

 Hierarchical DNA Assembly
 -------------------------------

-PySBOL also includes methods for assembling biological components into **abstraction hierarchies**.
-This is important rom a biological perspective, because DNA sequences and biological structures in general exhibit hierarchical organization, from the genome, to operons, to genes, to lower level genetic operators.
-The following code assembles an abstraction hierarchy that describes a gene cassete.
+PySBOL also includes methods for assembling biological components (also referred to as biological parts in the synthetic biology literature) into **abstraction hierarchies**.
+Abstraction hierarchies are important from an engineering perspective because they allow engineers to assemble complicated systems from more basic components.
+Abstraction hierarchies are also important from a biological perspective, because DNA sequences and biological structures in general exhibit hierarchical organization, from the genome, to operons, to genes, to lower level genetic operators.
+The following code assembles an abstraction hierarchy that describes a gene cassette.
 Note that subcomponents must belong to a `Document` in order to be assembled, so a `Document` is passed as a parameter.

 The gene cassette below is composed of genetic subcomponents including a promoter, ribosome binding site (RBS), coding sequence (CDS), and transcriptional terminator, expressed in SBOL Visual schematic glyphs.
 The next example demonstrates how an abstract design for this gene is assembled from its subcomponents.